Notice of Prohibition of Sex Discrimination

-1. Assistance finding confidential counseling and support either through the Stoner Health and Counseling Center or through referrals to an outside agency.
+- Assistance finding confidential counseling and support either through the Stoner Health Center or through referrals to an outside agency.

-2. Assistance finding confidential medical services either through the Stoner Health and Counseling Center or through referrals to an outside agency such as the Mercy Hospital System.
+- Assistance finding confidential medical services either through the Stoner Health Center or through referrals to an outside agency such as the Mercy Hospital System.

-4. Housing accommodations which may include changes in residential status, changes in room assignment, or temporary accommodations in a residential safe room.
+- Housing accommodations which may include changes in residential status, changes in room assignment or temporary accommodations in a residential safe room.

-6. Preventing contact with the perpetrator through escort services from the Office of Security and Safety, no contact orders or interim separation of the perpetrator.
+- Preventing contact with the perpetrator through escort services from the Office of Safety and Security, no contact orders or interim separation of the perpetrator.

-Additionally a victim may seek support from one of the outside agency listed below:
+Additionally a victim may seek support for one of the outside agency listed below:

 It is the University’s policy that most employees are mandatory reporters under Title IX.
-Accordingly, employees who become aware, directly or indirectly, of possible violations of Heidelberg’s Prohibition on Sex Discrimination are obligated to promptly contact a member of the Title IX team, the Office of Security and Safety, or a Residence Life staff member.
-Exclusions to the University’s mandatory reporting requirement include the Stoner Health and Counseling Center counseling staff and any Stoner Health and Counseling Center employee when scheduling counseling or medical appointments.
+Accordingly, employees who become aware, directly or indirectly, of possible violations of Heidelberg’s Prohibition on Sex Discrimination are obligated to promptly contact a member of the Title IX team, to Heidelberg University Security and Safety Department at (419) 448-2211, or through any member of the Residence Life staff.
+Exclusions to the University’s mandatory reporting requirement include the Stoner Health Center counseling staff and any Stoner Health Center employee when scheduling counseling or medical appointments.

 Access to Policy